Zachary Cruz, Brother Of Alleged Parkland Gunman Nikolas Cruz, Blames Himself For Bullying ‘Fragile’ Brother

 As the New York Post reported, Zachary is seeking a “fresh start” far away from the shooting site and will be working for Nexus Services, a pro bono legal organization, making $13 an hour.

 On the three-month anniversary of the shooting, there is still much attention on what went wrong and how red flags surrounding Nikolas Cruz had been missed by so many in the community.
-A report from the The South Florida Sun Sentinel revealed that Nikolas Cruz had been suspended for 67 days over the course of roughly 18 months while he attended Westglades Middle School and that he continued to get into trouble at Stoneman Douglas High School until eventually he was expelled.
+A report from the South Florida Sun Sentinel revealed that Nikolas Cruz had been suspended for 67 days over the course of roughly 18 months while he attended Westglades Middle School and that he continued to get into trouble at Stoneman Douglas High School until he was eventually expelled.

 Broward schools' 'culture of leniency' may have been too easy on Nikolas Cruz, report finds https://t.co/AobwXAn8wk